-Three self-identified subspecies of Dvarsh are associated with distinct habitats.
-White Dvarsh, who lack pigment in their skin, and whose eyes have black irises and scleras, are native to the far northern hemisphere, but long ago established a presence on the Antarctic mainland.
-Red Dvarsh, whose near-crimson skin contrasts with green hair, evolved in and populated forests of Eurasia.
-Brown Dvarsh, with complexions ranging from ruddy sand to mahogany, most closely resemble the ancestral population from which all three rose.
-Brown Dvarsh have inhabited such a diversity of habitats across the globe for so long that no candidate for a place of origin is beyond dispute.
+Three self-identified subspecies of dvarsh are associated with distinct habitats.
+The zek, who lack pigment in their skin, and whose eyes have black irises and scleras, are native to the far northern hemisphere, but long ago established a presence on the Antarctic mainland.
+The haz, whose near-crimson skin contrasts with green hair, evolved in and populated forests of what became the Western Isles.
+The great majority of dvarsh, the atwezlo, with complexions ranging from ruddy sand to mahogany, most closely resemble the ancestral population from which all three rose.
+Dvarsh have inhabited such a diversity of habitats across the globe for so long that no candidate for a place of origin is beyond dispute.

 Copyright © 2017 Robert Stikmanz (unless otherwise noted)